inveniosoftware/docs-invenio-rdm/docs/develop/index.md

 ## How-to guides

-Step-by-step guides on how to perform certain tasks.
+Step-by-step guides on how to perform certain tasks:

 - [Create a database migration](howtos/alembic.md)
 - [Fix a vulnerability](howtos/security-fix.md)